Affinity Property can help you lease your property in less than 5 days to the perfect tenants. Schedule a call with our leasing experts today.

-Buyers are encouraged to arrange a pre-settlement inspection with the agent to ensure that everything is per the contract conditions, noting any included chattels or excluded fittings.
+Arrange a pre-settlement inspection with the agent.
+This ensures that everything is per the contract conditions, noting any included chattels or excluded fittings.

 Your quest of buying a house, unit, townhouse or any other property is now complete – enjoy!

 Warning: This content is not designed to replace professional advice.
 It has been prepared without taking into account your objectives, financial situation or needs.
-You should consider the appropriateness of the advice, in light of your own objectives, financial situation or needs before making any decision as to whether this scheme is appropriate for you.
+You should consider the appropriateness of the advice, in light of your own objectives, financial situation or needs before making any decision as to whether this information is appropriate for you.